brencej/ProGED/README.md

 Their optimal values of their parameters are estimated and their perfomance evaluated.
 The output of ProGED is a list of equations, ordered according to the likelihood that they represent the best model for the data.

+## Scope
+- algebraic equations
+- systems of ordinary differential equations
+- limited observability

 ## Features
-- algebraic equations
-- 1st order ordinary differential equations
 - construct a grammar from a template or write a custom grammar
 - intuitive and flexible parametrization of parsimony principle
+- dimensionally-consistent expressions when measurement units are available

 Details in https://www.sciencedirect.com/science/article/pii/S0950705121003403.